The origin and evolution of the normal Type Ia SN 2018aoz with infant-phase reddening and excess emission: Nebular-Phase Evolution: Constraints on the Progenitor System and Explosion Mechanism

 Figure~\ref{fig:nebspec} shows the identification of nebular-phase [\feiii]~$\lambda$4658~\AA\ and [\coiii]~$\lambda$5888~\AA\ features in \uname\ (red and green vertical regions, respectively), whose flux ratio is associated with the evolution of \ni56\ $\rightarrow$ \co56\ $\rightarrow$ \fer56\ radioactive decay in \tase\ \citep{Kuchner1994apj}, as well as that of a double-peaked feature near 7290~\AA\ (blue vertical region).
 The nebular-phase 7290~\AA\ feature of \tase\ can be from the [\caii] $\lambda$7291, 7323~\AA\ doublet, [\feii] $\lambda$7155~\AA, [\niii] $\lambda$7378~\AA, or some combination thereof \citep{Polin2021apj, Flors2020mnras}.
 The double-peaked 7290~\AA\ feature observed in \uname, as well as most normal events \citep[e.g., SN~2011fe;][]{Mazzali2015mnras}, is most likely dominated by [\feii] and [\niii] emission since the [\caii] feature would not be resolved as a doublet at typical \tas\ velocities \citep{Polin2021apj}.
 For each of the four nebular-phase spectra of \uname, Table~\ref{tab:nebflux} provides the measured fluxes of [\feiii], [\coiii], and the 7290~\AA\ feature ([\feii] $+$ [\niii]), as well as the ratios between the fluxes of the 7290~\AA\ feature to those of [\feiii]~$\lambda$4658~\AA, called ``7290~\AA/[\feiii]'' hereafter.
 To obtain uncertainties in the fluxes, we estimated noise levels by smoothing each spectrum with a second-order Savitsky–Golay filter with a width of 150~\AA, which is $\lesssim$ 1/4 of the feature widths.
 The average 7290~\AA/[\feiii] ratio of 0.149 $\pm$ 0.007 between 120 and 320 days since peak for \uname\ is near the lower extreme of what has been found in normal \tase\ in the range of $\sim$ 0.1--1.0 \citep{Polin2021apj}.

 Figure~\ref{fig:nebspec} also shows the expected positions of narrow emission lines of H, He, and O near H$\alpha$ $\lambda$6563~\AA, \hei~$\lambda$5875, 6678~\AA, and [\oi]~$\lambda$6300, 6364~\AA, respectively.
 In \tase, these low-velocity lines may be produced by swept-up material from the companion \citep[e.g.,][]{Kollmeier2019mnras} or CSM, including disrupted companion material following a violent merger \citep{Kromer2013apj, Mazzali2022mnras, Tucker2022apj}.
-All of the lines appear to be absent in \uname, which argues against the presence of a substantial amount of swept-up material (see below).
-By injecting synthetic emission lines of H and He with a FWHM = 1000~km~s$^{-1}$ and modelling Doppler shifts from the rest wavelength of up to $\pm$1000~km~s$^{-1}$ into the observed nebular spectra following the methods of \citet{Sand2018apj, Sand2019apj}, we find 3$\sigma$ flux upper limits for the H$\alpha$ and \hei\ lines.
+All of the lines appear to be absent in \uname, similar to most other \tase\ \citep{Mattila2005aap, Leonard2007apj, Shappee2013apj, Maguire2016mnras, Tucker2020mnras}, which argues against the presence of a substantial amount of swept-up material (see below).
+By injecting synthetic emission lines of H and He with a FWHM = 1000~km~s$^{-1}$ into the observed nebular spectra, modelling Doppler shifts from the rest wavelength of up to $\pm$1000~km~s$^{-1}$, and estimating the rms of the local spectral region following the methods of \citet{Sand2018apj, Sand2019apj}, we find 3$\sigma$ flux upper limits for the H$\alpha$ and \hei\ lines.
 We do the same for [\oi], but using FWHM = 2000~km~s$^{-1}$ and up to $\pm$2000~km~s$^{-1}$ Doppler shifts that can be expected for [\oi] \citep{Taubenberger2013apj}.
 Table~\ref{tab:neblims} presents the measured upper limits and their corresponding luminosities.